jrsuri/enem-analytics/README.md

 ## Repository Structure
 - /data/ – Dataset (samples and reference files) and output files
 - /models/ – Trained models
-- /notebooks/ – Analysis and modeling notebooks
+- /notebooks/ – Analysis and modeling notebooks (ordered and numbered for execution)
 - /scripts/ – Data download and inference scripts
 - dataset_description.md – Dataset description
 - LICENSE – Repository license
 - README.md – Repository explanation and general guidelines
 - requirements.txt – Project dependency list

+## Reproducibility & Environment
+This project was developed in Python 3.10+.
+All required libraries are listed in `requirements.txt`.

+The notebooks are numbered and should be executed **in the order they appear**, reflecting the analytical workflow of the project (data understanding → exploration → modeling → results).

+The modeling decisions, comparison between approaches, and evaluation metrics are documented in notebooks 3 and 4.

 ## How to Reproduce the Project
 1. Clone this repository